wtthornton/TappsHA/.agent-os/checklists/task-tracking-checklist.md

 ### Validation Checklist
 Before ending development session, verify:
 - [ ] All completed subtasks are marked with `[x]`
+- [ ] Compliance checks run after each subtask completion
+- [ ] All compliance scores remain ≥85%
+- [ ] No new violations introduced
 - [ ] Progress notes are added for completed sections
 - [ ] Session summary is documented with timestamp
 - [ ] Next priority tasks are clearly identified